 Pro-tip: Make a bigger batch than you need.
 Caramelized onions will last approximately 5 days in the refrigerator but can easily be frozen.
 Ice trays and muffin tins work great at creating smaller portions.
 They will last about 3 months in the freezer.

-1. Prep and Soften the Onions: Rough chop the onions so that slices are between ⅛ and ¼ inches thick.
+1. Prep and Soften the Onions: Roughly chop the onions so that slices are between ⅛ and ¼ inches thick.
 Heat the butter and olive oil in a saucepan on medium heat.
 Once the butter has melted add onions and sweat them until they become translucent.

 2. Caramelize the Onions: Reduce heat to low and continue to cook onions, stirring every 5-10 minutes to prevent them from sticking.
-Deglaze pan with water or chicken stock when fond starts to form on the pan.
+Deglaze the pan with water or chicken stock when fond starts to form on the pan.
 As onions continue to caramelize, continue stirring every 5-10 minutes and deglazing the saucepan as fond forms and the onions are no longer loose in the pan.

 3. Onions are Done: When the onions achieve a blonde color they are perfect for cooking French Onion Soup.
 When the onions achieve a golden-brown or caramel color they are ideal for making French Onion Dip.
 Deep golden-brown or dark brown caramelized onions make the ultimate burger or pizza topping.